Skip to content

 }

-Any static variables created in functions are deleted at the end of the function.
+Any smart pointers created in functions are deleted at the end of the function.

 func funcName(){